Gemma Collins: Early life

-After leaving school, Collins got a Saturday job in the clothes shop Warehouse before becoming a waitress at a local pub called The Orange Tree.
-She signed up to a media studies course at South Essex College but stopped attending after a few weeks as she found it boring.
-Collins returned to her job at the clothes shop Benetton before spending a few weeks working in a care home, looking after people suffering from mental illnesses.
-Collins then worked at a recruitment agency in London before becoming a receptionist in a BMW showroom, where she retrained to become a sales executive.
+Collins had various Saturday jobs as a teenager, including working in a sweet shop and at the clothes shop Warehouse, before becoming a waitress at a local pub called The Orange Tree.
+After leaving school, she subsequently signed up to a media studies course at South Essex College but stopped attending after a few weeks as she found it boring.
+Collins also held a job at the clothes shop Benetton and spent several weeks working in a care home, looking after those who were suffering from mental illnesses.
+Her first appearance on television was in the ITV documentary Snobs, which aired in January 2000.
+The series focused on people who believed they were a different class.
+Following her appearance on the show, Collins, aged 18 at the time, visited an agent who told her that she "had charisma but was too fat to be on TV" and suggested that she should lose two stone.
+Collins held various admin jobs and roles working on reception during her twenties, as well as being an assistant to a senior executive at stockbrokers Cantor Fitzgerald which Collins said she "blagged" by being confident in interviews.
+She subsequently worked at a recruitment agency in London before becoming a receptionist at a BMW showroom in Harold Wood, where she retrained to become a sales executive.

 Career

-2011–2017: The Only Way Is Essex and Celebrity Big Brother
+2011–2017: The Only Way Is Essex, I'm a Celebrity...Get Me Out of Here! and Celebrity Big Brother

-Collins' first appearance on television was in the ITV documentary Snobs, which aired on 13 January 2000.
-The series focused on people who believed they were a different class.
-Following her appearance on the show, Collins visited an agent who told her that she "had charisma but was too fat to be on TV"; suggesting she should lose two stone.

-In 2011, Julie Childs, mother of Collins' friend Amy, suggested to producers of the ITV2 reality series The Only Way Is Essex that Collins, who was a used car sales woman at the time, would be an appropriate subject.
-They went to Collins' house and then filmed her and her friends for two weeks.
-After going back to work selling cars for a week, she was cast in the programme and began appearing in The Only Way Is Essex from its second series in 2011; her first ever scene was selling a car to Kirk Norcross.
-Her mother Joan joined in the fifth series in April 2012.
+In January 2011, Julie Childs, mother of Collins' friend Amy, suggested to producers of the ITV2 reality series The Only Way Is Essex that Collins would be an appropriate subject.
+They visited Collins' house and subsequently filmed her and her friends for two weeks.
+After returning to work as a car sales executive for a week, she was cast in the programme and began appearing in The Only Way Is Essex from its second series beginning in March 2011.
+Her first scene saw her attempting to sell a car to Kirk Norcross and taking him for a test drive.
+Collins ultimately quit her job to appear on the programme full time, and was paid £50 a day for her early appearances on the show, which she described as a "massive risk".
+Her mother Joan joined the programme during the fifth series in April 2012.
+From September 2011 until March 2013, Collins wrote a regular column in the tabloid magazine Closer.
+In April 2013, she released her debut autobiography Basically...: My Life as a Real Essex Girl, which became a bestseller in its first week of release.

-In April 2013, Collins released her debut autobiography Basically...: My Life as a Real Essex Girl, which became a bestseller in its first week of release.
-In January 2014, Collins took part in the second series of the ITV diving competition Splash!.
-During training, Collins suffered severe bruising and admitted she had to overcome a fear of water.
-She became the third celebrity to be eliminated after losing the splash-off to Michaela Strachan in the first heat.
-In November 2014, she took part in the fourteenth series of I'm a Celebrity...Get Me Out of Here! on ITV.
-After she refused to parachute into the jungle along with her cast mates, she withdrew after spending 72 hours in the jungle, which she said was due to health issues.